Christmas will be here before we know it, so I wanted to put together a Christmas bucket list that we can do together as a family.

 Make Snowman Soup!

-Ok, it is just hot chocolate, marshmallows but we add it to these Snowflake clear cone treat bags and they look so good.
+Ok, it is just hot chocolate, and marshmallows but we add it to these Snowflake clear cone treat bags and they look so good.
+Download our free snowman soup printable bag topper for an easier alternative!

 Write a Christmas Wish List

 I use this as writing practice as well as a good way to find out what he actually wants for Christmas.
 If you have younger children I highly recommend getting them to send an actual letter to Santa.
-Both USPS and the UK Royal Mail will write to you back if you send it to their address, but make sure to get them sent before December 6th.
+Download our free Santa wish lists – 6 free templates.

 Read Christmas Books